Roger Espinoza: Sporting Kansas City

 Espinoza opted to forgo his senior year of college and signed a Generation Adidas contract with Major League Soccer.
 He was selected with the 11th overall pick of the 2008 MLS SuperDraft by the Kansas City Wizards (now known as Sporting Kansas City).
 In his first season at the club, he appeared in 22 games and tied for third on the team in assists with 3.
-Playing as both a leftback and defensive midfielder, he appeared in 113 regular season matches over five years with the club and helped Sporting to victory in the 2012 Lamar Hunt U.S. Open Cup.
+Playing as both a leftback and defensive midfielder, he appeared in 113 regular season matches over five years with the club and helped Sporting to victory in the 2012 Lamar Hunt US Open Cup.

 Wigan Athletic

 Following the 2012 MLS season, Espinoza signed with Wigan Athletic of the English Premier League on a free transfer.
 He was assigned number 18.

 Espinoza made his Wigan Athletic debut on 19 January when he came on as a half-time substitute during a 2–3 loss against Sunderland.
 He scored his first goal for the club against Swansea City on 7 May.
 On 11 May 2013, Espinoza won the FA Cup with Wigan, playing the whole game in a 1–0 upset win against Manchester City.
 However, only three days later, Wigan were relegated from the Premier League following a 4–1 defeat against Arsenal.

 He scored his second goal for the club against MK Dons in the FA Cup on 4 January 2014.
 Espinoza scored his second league goal and provided an assist for teammate Shaun Maloney against Fulham on 1 November 2014 at the DW Stadium in a 3–3 draw.

 However, Espinoza's minutes dwindled in the 2014–15 season, and he and Wigan agreed to part ways in December 2014.